-All Students are required to come to school with a backpack.
-K-5 students will receive a Friday folder at the end of each week that needs to be returned the following Monday.
+All K-5th grade students are required to come to school with a backpack.
+Pre-K-5th grade students will receive a Friday folder at the end of each week that needs to be returned the following Monday.
 Please check this for important information from the school and from your child's teacher.